ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/indexes/get.java.markdown

 # Commands : Indexes : Get

-There are few methods that allow you to retrieve index from a database:
+There are few methods that allow you to retrieve an index from a database:
 - [GetIndex](../../../client-api/commands/indexes/get#getindex)
 - [GetIndexes](../../../client-api/commands/indexes/get#getindexes)
 - [GetIndexNames](../../../client-api/commands/indexes/get#getindexnames)